Everything you need to know about Cultivated Meat

 In the EU, cultivated meat products will be regulated under the Novel Food Regulation unless genetically modified organisms are used.

-In the USA, the FDA recently approved a cultivated meat product in a pre-market consultation submitted by UPSIDE Foods.
+In the USA, the FDA approved its first cultivated meat product in a pre-market consultation submitted by UPSIDE Foods.
 This doesn’t mean products will be on shelves anytime soon, but it does confirm this food product is safe to eat.

 Fun fact: Cultivated meat was served at the COP27 meeting on climate change in Egypt in 2022.